thi-ng/umbrella/packages/meta-css/tpl.readme.md

 ### Example spec

-The following generator document uses a single small generative rule spec to declare altogether 21 utility classes for various possible margins (where 21 = 3 margin sizes provided × 7 variations).
+The following generator document uses a single small generative rule spec to create altogether 21 utility classes for various possible margins (where 21 = 3 margin sizes provided × 7 variations).

 For each additional value added to the `margins` table, 7 more CSS classes will be